Rethinking Remediation, Creating a Pathway to Postsecondary Success

 SAILS utilizes a facilitated hybrid instructional model, combining the professional pedagogical expertise of the certified teacher with dynamic properties of multimedia and digital content.
 Research supports that this blended system of teaching and learning is the most effective at engaging students with their work, and increases their success rate.

 SAILS Math: Students must score an 18 or less on the math component of the ACT.

 As part of Governor Haslam’s Drive to 55 Initiative, SAILS TN is attracting national attention for its innovative and practical solution to the college readiness problem.
 The SAILS program is a collaboration with all 13 community colleges, the Tennessee Board of Regents, Tennessee Higher Education Commission, Tennessee Department of Education, and the Governor’s Office.
 It is leading the way in transforming the college readiness landscape in the state.

 The SAILS Math program was highlighted by Inside Higher Ed and the Bill and Melinda Gates Foundation as a promising best practice in reducing the need for college remediation.

 When SAILS was piloted in 2012, its success was immediately recognized by the State.
 It quickly expanded statewide during the 2013-2014 academic year.
 Since expansion, the SAILS program serves 11,000 students each year on average.
-To date, over 60,000 students have completed the course and eliminated their need for math remediation.
-The overall completion rate for the program is currently 92%.
+To date, over 66,000 students have completed the course and eliminated their need for math remediation.
 (See our SAILS Info Sheet for more information.)